 Jorge Canestri, M.D, psychiatrist, psychoanalyst.
 Training and supervising analyst for the Italian Psychoanalytical Association and for the Argentine Psychoanalytic Association.
 Mary S. Sigourney Award recipient 2004.
 Professor of Psychology of Health at the Roma 3 University.
 Editor of the Educational Section of the International Journal of Psycho-Analysis.
 President of the Italian Psychoanalytical Association.
 Has published numerous psychoanalytical papers in books and reviews including Language, Symbolisation and Psychosis.

 Anna Ursula Dreher trained as a psychoanalyst in the German Psychoanalytic Association.
 After working at the Social Psychological Research Centre of the University of Saarbrucken, she spent six years at the Sigmund Freud Institute, Frankfurt, and was involved in research on psychoanalytic concepts.
 She is now in private practice in Frankfurt, and lectures in psychoanalysis and psychology at the universities of Hanover and Giessen.

-Bestselling titles in the IPA - International Psychoanalysis Library series :
+Bestselling titles in the The International Psychoanalytical Association International Psychoanalysis Library: